AkashPoonia7014/Client-Server-Encrypt-Decrypt/README.md

 ### Start the Client:

-Run the EncryptionClientGUI class to launch the client-side GUI:
+After runing the EncryptionServer class open a new terminal and then run the EncryptionClientGUI class to launch the client-side GUI:

 ```bash
 java EncryptionClientGUI